s10akir/marp-theme/sample/moja-teal-a4.md

 ## this is sample slide.

-overwrite theme section on `index.md` if you can see other theme
+overwrite theme section on `index.md` if you want see other theme

 ```yaml
 ---